 Rule 5160-4-02 | Supervision of professional services.

-(1) "Independent practitioner" is a practitioner who, under Ohio law, may provide professional medical services without supervision.
+(1) "Independent practitioner" is a practitioner who, under Ohio law, may provide healthcare services without supervision.

-(2) "Non-independent practitioner" is a practitioner who, under Ohio law, may provide professional medical services only with supervision.
+(2) "Non-independent practitioner" is a practitioner who, under Ohio law, may provide healthcare services only with supervision.

 (3) "Supervision" is a collective term encompassing two types of professional oversight:

 (a) A practitioner providing direct supervision is present in the practice setting, although not necessarily in the same room, and is immediately available to provide assistance and direction throughout the provision of services.
 Neither availability by telephone nor presence nearby outside the practice setting constitutes direct supervision.

 (b) A practitioner providing general supervision is available, although not necessarily present in the practice setting, to provide assistance and direction throughout the provision of services.
 A practitioner who is not physically present has the capability to provide immediate consultation by communications device and can travel to the practice setting quickly in case of emergency.

 (B) Coverage.
 Payment may be made to the following practitioners only if the specified services are provided and the indicated conditions are met.